LukaLiegis/quant/waymo_long/README.md

 ### 2 - PCA Hedge

-This method first extracts the dominant patterns of co-movement among advertising stocks, then hedges Google's exposure to these systematic factors.
+This method first extracts the dominant patterns of co-movement among advertising/technology stocks, then hedges Google's exposure to these systematic factors.

 $X_{scaled} = \frac{X - \mu}{\sigma}$